 What does Dennis mean?

-Dennis \d(en)-nis\ as a boys' name is pronounced DEN-iss.
-It is of Greek and English origin, and the meaning of Dennis is "follower of Dionysius".
+Dennis [den-nis] as a boys' name is pronounced DEN-iss.
+It is of English and Greek origin, and the meaning of Dennis is "follower of Dionysius".
 Also variant of Dionysius.
 Mythology: Dionysius is the Greek god of wine, responsible for the growth of the vines in spring and the originator of winemaking; he is equivalent to the Roman god Bacchus.
 Biblical: a judge of Athens who was converted to Christianity by the apostle Paul.
 Basketball player Dennis Rodman; actors Dennis Quaid, Dennis Christopher, Dennis Hopper, Dennis Franz, Denis Leary, Dennis Haysbert; sailor Dennis Conner.

-Shown below is an analysis of the usage of Dennis and related names.
-Denis, Dennie, Denny, Deon, Dion, Dionisio and Tyson (#282 last year) are the prominent related forms of Dennis (#491 last year) rated in the Top 1000.
-Adoption of these boy names reached its peak during 1970-1979 and has become much less since, with forms such as Dennie, Dennis, Denny, Deon and Dion falling out of fashion.
-Tyson (#282) is the most contemporarily stylish birth name in this list.
-(2014 Birth Statistics)
+Which version is better?with its variant forms and related boy names.
+Denis (#1494 last year), Dennie, Denny, Deon (#1010), Dion (#1279) and Tyson (#315) are the prominent related forms of Dennis (#496 last year) rated in the Top 2000.
+Other forms, like Dionio, are uncommon.
+Usage of these relations of Dennis reached its peak in the 1950s (average #931) and has become much less since (#1227, down 89%), with forms such as Dion becoming less fashionable.
+Tyson is the most contemporarily stylish birth name in this list.